uviclibraries/onboarding/5-Laser Cutting.md

     - practise turning the laser cutter and filter on and off
     - practise calibrating the bed height
     - practise uploading a new svg file into Trotec Ruby
+    - practise checking the duration of a laser cut job in Trotec Ruby for pricing ($0.33/min) + material cost
     - practise editing, double checking laser position, and starting laser cut jobs in Trotec Ruby
     - learn about fire protocols and laser safety (i.e don't look directly at the laser beam)
     - optional: take the Uvic laser safety awareness course: [https://www.uvic.ca/ohse/training/research-safety/laser-safety/index.php](https://www.uvic.ca/ohse/training/research-safety/laser-safety/index.php)